manu-silicon/xenko-docs/manual/xenko-launcher/index.md

 ## Start Xenko Studio

 You can start the Xenko Studio by clicking the Start button to start the currently displayed version of Xenko.
-To change the starting version, click the required version in  the **Version management** section to make that version as your current version.
+To change the starting version, click the required version in  the **Switch/update version** section to make that version as your current version.

    ![Launcher Start Button](media/xenko-launcher-start-button.png)